Bruno Bianchi (athlete)

 Bruno Bianchi (born 8 February 1939) is an Italian former sprinter, mainly specialized in 400 metres, who won two medals with the national relay team at the International athletics competitions.

 Biography

-Bruno Bianchi participated at one edition of the Summer Olympics (1964), he has 26 caps in national team from 1961 to 1971.
+Bruno Bianchi participated in one edition of the Summer Olympics (1964), he has 26 caps in national team from 1961 to 1971.

 Achievements

 National titles

 Bruno Bianchi has won 3 times the individual national championship.